naryou/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 ```
 df_genlight <- vcfR2genlight(df, n.cores = 7)

+POPS <-c("RS170","RS170","RS170","RS170","RS170","RS170","RS170","RS170","RS170","RS170",
+         "RS180","RS180","RS180","RS180","RS180","RS180","RS180","RS180","RS180","RS180",
+         "RSBK01","RSBK01","RSBK01","RSBK01","RSBK01","RSBK01","RSBK01","RSBK01","RSBK01","RSBK01") # Here we create a vector with the population information

+df_genlight@pop <- as.factor(POPS) #Here we add the population information (POPS) into the genlight file (df_genlight)
 ```

 Now we can proceed to do the PCA with the following command:

 ```
 pca1 <- glPca(df_genlight)

+myCol <- s.class(pca1$scores,pop(df_genlight), col=c("blue", "red", "green"))
+add.scatter.eig(pca1$eig,posi = "bottomright", 2,2,1)
 ```

 You will need to specify the number of axes (eigenvalues) to use.
 One plot was created automatically, you can see that the very first eigenvalues explain a lot of the variance.
 The more axes we keep the more resulting we get in the PCA.
-In this case we indicate that we want to keep the first 'XX' eigenvalues.
+In this case we indicate that we want to keep the first '10' eigenvalues.

 **Question:** How do the results looks like?
-Do the populations overlap on the DAPC or PCA?
+Do the populations overlap on the PCA?
 Do the results align with the results of the STRUCTURE analysis?

 # Analyzing genetic diversity with PopGenome